Horn Book Magazine Reviewers

 Jerry Dear, information strategist at the San Francisco Public Library, also teaches in the Library Information Technology program at City College of San Francisco.
 He contributes to the blogs for APALA, Hyphen magazine, and No Flying No Tights.

-Monica de los Reyes is editorial assistant of The Horn Book, Inc.
+Monica de los Reyes is assistant editor of The Horn Book, Inc.

 Christina Dorr is an author for ALA, speaker for the Bureau of Education & Research, education consultant, and adjunct faculty member for Kent State University.
 She is a retired 30+ year school, public, and college librarian who has taught and provided library services for patrons from preschool to grad school and beyond.